M&A

-Right now four marketplaces dominate the UK buy-side: BusinessesForSale.com, Rightbiz, Daltons Business, and the newer one, NewOwner.
-They are not the same product.
-Different buyer types, different listing standards, very different prices for sellers.
+Right now, four UK businesses for sale marketplaces dominate the buy-side: BusinessesForSale.com, Rightbiz, Daltons Business, and the newer entrant, NewOwner.
+They're not equivalent.
+They serve different buyer types, use different listing quality standards, and sit at very different price points for sellers.

 What Is NewOwner?